What you need to know

 How can I be infected by ransomware?

-Infection by ransomware (and any other type of malware) can occur through attacks from phishing campaigns, usually via email.
+Infection by ransomware and other malware can occur through attacks from phishing campaigns, usually via email.
 Phishing tries to trick you into clicking an infected link or opening an email attachment.
 Clicking a link will take you to a malicious location which triggers the download of malware to your computer.
 Opening an attachment than contains malware will similarly trigger the execution of malicious code.

-Ransomware and other malware can also exploit situations where you have poor password observance and/or don’t regularly apply patches and updates on your software.
-Vulnerabilities of this nature will carry a similar risk to a phishing attack, ie malicious software could breach your cyber defences and infect your computers.
+Ransomware and other malware can also exploit situations where you have poor password observance.
+Also, if you don’t regularly apply patches and updates on your software.
+Vulnerabilities of this nature will carry a similar risk to a phishing attack.
+In all cases, malicious software could breach your cyber defences and infect your computers.

 ‘Ransom’ implies there is money involved, right?